 In Greenstar (Authority Decision No. E/05/002), the Competition Authority rejected allegations of excessive pricing in the provision of household waste collection services by Greenstar, as its prices were not shown to be excessive in light of either the cost or economic value of the relevant service and compared with prices charged by private operators in other markets.
 The Competition Authority also expressed concerns about the issue of an appropriate remedy if excessive prices were found and appeared to suggest that, except in exceptional circumstances, it would not bring excessive pricing cases.
+This appears in line with the approach of the CJEU, which confirmed in case C-177/16 AKKA/ LAA that for excessive pricing to be established, the prices much be appreciably higher than the benchmark (ie, there must be a significant and persistent difference in price).

-23 Abuse of administrative or government process
+Abuse of administrative or government process